-No medications can correct a defect in the mitral valve.
-However, certain drugs can reduce symptoms by easing your heart's workload and regulating your heart's rhythm.
+No medications can correct a mitral valve defect.
+However, certain drugs can reduce symptoms by easing your heart's workload and regulating its rhythm.

-- Diuretics.
-These drugs can reduce fluid accumulation in your lungs or elsewhere.
+- Diuretics to reduce fluid accumulation in your lungs or elsewhere.

 - Beta blockers or calcium channel blockers to slow your heart rate and allow your heart to fill more effectively.

-- Anti-arrhythmic medications.
-These medications may be used to treat atrial fibrillation or other rhythm disturbances associated with mitral valve stenosis.
+- Anti-arrhythmics to treat atrial fibrillation or other rhythm disturbances associated with mitral valve stenosis.

 Repair with balloon valvuloplasty

 Mitral valve surgery

 Mitral valve replacement.
-Your surgeon removes the narrowed mitral valve and replaces it with a mechanical valve or a tissue valve.
-Mechanical valves, made from metal, are durable, but they carry the risk of blood clots forming on or near the valve.
+Your surgeon removes the narrowed valve and replaces it with a mechanical or tissue valve.
+Mechanical valves, made from metal, are durable but carry the risk of blood clots forming.
 If you receive a mechanical mitral valve, you'll need to take an anticoagulant medication, such as warfarin (Coumadin), for life to prevent blood clots.

 - Heart valve disease.
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/hvd/hvd_all.html.
-Accessed May 19, 2011.
+Accessed June 2, 2014.

 - Sorrentino MJ.
-Medical management and indications for intervention in mitral stenosis. http://www.uptodate.com/home/index.html.
-Accessed May 23, 2011.
+Medical management and indications for intervention in mitral stenosis. http://www.uptodate.com/home.
+Accessed June 2, 2014.

 - Sorrentino MJ.
-Surgical management of mitral stenosis. http://www.uptodate.com/home/index.html.
-Accessed May 23, 2011.
+Surgical management of mitral stenosis. http://www.uptodate.com/home.
+Accessed June 2, 2014.

 You Are ...
 The Campaign for Mayo Clinic